 Veggies, veggies, veggies

 The most important thing when changing a diet is to go slowly.
 If the change is abrupt, you may find yourself being overwhelmed with everything and wonder if you can really do it.
 Before you cut out on meat and other products, try incorporating more and more veggies into your current diet.
 When you cut out red meat, white meat, and then dairy, you will be left with veggies as the center of your meal.
+According to Jessica from Kitchen Habit, an easy way to incorporate more vegetables into your diet is to make smoothies.
+All you need is a powerful blender and you can make your own healthy smoothies that are good for you, and also delicious.
 They are full of vitamins and minerals and will keep your body weight in check, as they’re not high in calories.
 However, they are high in fiber, which keeps you full for a longer time.
 Before you change to a vegan diet completely, test out some recipes, and get used to the food slowly, one step at a time.

 A lot of people associate the vegan diet with protein-deficiency, but that’s completely wrong.
 Amino acids in animal-based proteins are built in a similar way as those in our bodies, and they do have a higher biological value than plant-based proteins.
 However, that doesn’t mean that plant-based protein isn’t of the same quality.
 Vegans just have to eat more protein, as the one they’re getting has a lower digestibility than the one found in animal products.
 There’s an abundance of plant-based food rich in protein like soybeans, beans, tempeh, tofu, chickpeas, nuts, and so on.
 Protein is really important, as it contains essential amino acids necessary for a number of chemical reactions in our bodies.
 Our bodies can’t produce them by themselves, so we have to secure them through our diet.
 If you think that maybe you should supplement your protein intake, you can always opt for vegan protein powder and get the daily dose you’re satisfied with.